Stochastic isentropic Euler equations

 where $r$ is a positive parameter, $r\in(0,1)$.
 We will prove an $L^\infty$-estimate on $w$ that is uniform in $r>0$.
 By passing to the limit $r\to 0$, this will give a bound from below on $\zeta$ and on $\rho$.
-By a chain-rule formula (\textit{cf.} Lemma 1.4 in Carrillo, Wittbold \cite{CarrilloWittbold99} for example) we derive the fol\-lo\-wing equation for $w$:
+By a chain-rule formula (\textit{cf.} Lemma 1.4 in Carrillo, Wittbold~\cite{CarrilloWittbold99} and Lemma~1.1 in Stampacchia~\cite{Stampacchia65} for example) we derive the fol\-lo\-wing equation for $w$:

 Similarly, we have, for $p\geq 2$,

 where $z:=w^{p/2}$.
 We will use \eqref{appeqwp} and an energy estimate to prove the bound